pragunmehta/VehicleHireBooking/README.md

      - The Spring Boot application will start in console

- (5) Test different Scenarios by accessin application from the browser
+ (5) Test different scenarios by accessing the application from the browser

      URL : http://localhost:8080